1winner137/yt-dlite/README.md

 https://1winner137.github.io/ytdlite/index.html

-## Yt-dlite version 2 - to be released end of may
+## Yt-dlite version 2 - to be released mid of june
 will go by name 4all downloader as it is kind ultimate, going to be the best downloadr so far by combining all power of all opensource mdeia downloader and custom downloader executable. biult in media player, custom design, mult-lingual. all features of yt-dlite version1.0.0. check this link

 https://github.com/1winner137/4all-downloader